W. B. Whall: Books on seamanship

 Whall used his maritime experience to produce several books on seamanship, notably Practical Seamanship for use in the Merchant Service and Handy Book of the Stars used in Navigation.
 Whall also commented on the various nautical references in William Shakespeare's writings.

 Personal life

 Whall's wife Jane was from Sydney, Nova Scotia, Canada and they had two children.
-Whall died in 1917.
+Whall died at his home "Thurning" in Barry, Glamprgan on 31 January 1917.